The Best Vitamins for Seniors

 The NIH Office of Dietary Supplements says ALCAR may be helpful for people with mild cognitive impairment or Alzheimer’s disease.
 In the studies, subjects took 1.5 to 3.0 grams a day of acetyl-L-carnitine for 3 to 12 months.

-SilverSneakers members can go to thousands of gyms and fitness locations across the nation, plus take exercise classes designed for seniors and led by supportive instructors.
-If you have a Medicare Plan, it may include SilverSneakers—at no additional cost.
-Check your eligibility instantly here.
+SilverSneakers members can go to thousands of nationwide gyms and fitness locations, plus take SilverSneakers LIVE online classes led by specially trained instructors and designed for all fitness levels and abilities – at no additional cost.
+If you have a Medicare Advantage plan, it may include SilverSneakers.
+Check your eligibility here.

 Already a member?
-Get your SilverSneakers member ID and exclusive fitness content by logging in to or creating your online account here.
+Get your SilverSneakers member ID, search for locations near you, and all the health and wellness resources you need by logging in to your online member account here.